 Media Type: Newspaper

 MBFC Credibility Rating: HIGH CREDIBILITY

 Founded in 1786, The Pittsburgh Post-Gazette is a broadsheet newspaper and the largest serving metropolitan Pittsburgh, Pennsylvania, United States.
 It has won six Pulitzer Prizes since 1938.
 The current editor is David Shribman.

 The Pittsburgh Post-Gazette is owned by Block Communications, which also owns Pittsburgh Press and the Toledo Blade.
 The newspaper and website are funded through an advertising and subscription model.

 Analysis / Bias

 In review, The Pittsburgh Post-Gazette reports local news through journalists with minimal loaded words and proper sourcing.
 National and World news come from a variety of established left-center and least biased sources such as the New York Times, Washington Post, and the Associated Press.
 Editorially, according to Ballotpedia, the Post-Gazette always endorses Democratic candidates in Presidential elections.
-However, in 2016 they did not endorse either candidate and in Pennsylvania elections they favored mostly Republican candidates, representing a shift in editorial direction.
+However, in 2016 they did not endorse either candidate and in Pennsylvania elections, they favored mostly Republican candidates, representing a shift in editorial direction.
 Further, in 2020 they endorsed Republican Donald Trump for President.
-A thorough review of editorial columns indicate that they publish both sides, however right leaning opinion outweighs the left.
+A thorough review of editorial columns indicates that they publish both sides, however right-leaning opinion outweighs the left.
 Further, the Pittsburgh Post-Gazette fired a prominent political cartoonist who frequently portrayed Donald Trump negatively.